harrycresswell/harry/site/content/pages/how.md

 ## What I charge

 When it comes to pricing, I like to be as transparent as possible from the beginning of each project.
-Budgets can vary, so this prevents wasting your time.
+Budgets can vary, so this prevents us wasting each others time.

 I charge a flat fee for all projects, so no hourly rate, just a single project price.